Looking for the best monitor for gaming for under 300 USD?

 About The Monitor

-The HP Omen 27qs is the only 1440p 240Hz IPS gaming monitor that can be found for less than $300 (on sale) yet it offers just as good performance and features as the more expensive models.
+The Gigabyte GS27Q-X is one of the rare 27″ 1440p 240Hz IPS gaming monitors that can be found for less than $300 yet it offers just as good performance as the more expensive models.

 Image Quality

-The HP Omen 27qs has a rapid IPS panel with 1ms GtG pixel response time speed for zero ghosting behind fast-moving objects.
+The Gigabyte GS27Q-X has a rapid IPS panel with 1ms GtG pixel response time speed for zero ghosting behind fast-moving objects.

-You also get a strong 400-nit peak brightness, so the display will be able to mitigate glare even in well-lit rooms.
+You also get a decent 300-nit peak brightness, so the display will be able to mitigate glare under normal lighting conditions.

 The main downside of IPS panels is the low 1,000:1 contrast ratio, meaning that blacks won’t be as deep as that of VA panels, which usually have a contrast ratio of 3,000:1.